Twipped/handybars/README.md

 Handybars
 ===

-A light-weight micro templating engine inspired by Handlebars, but with several notable changes designed to make it more versatile and significantly smaller.
-Handybars is _not_ Handlebars compatible and cannot be used as a drop in replacement, but the syntax is very similar, with some notable changes.
+A micro templating engine inspired by Handlebars, but with several notable changes designed to make it more versatile and significantly smaller.
+Handybars is _not_ Handlebars compatible and cannot be used as a drop in replacement, but the syntax is very similar.

 Note, this project is very much a work in progress, the api and behavior can and will change.